htyjers/StrDiffusion/README.md

 ![](image/image2.png)

-- Due to the limited of the page, we list our quantitative results of PSV as follow:
+- Due to page limitation, we list our quantitative results of PSV as follow:

 ![](image/table.png)